nirix/bugs.js/readme.md

 Open them up and change the values to your own database, don't forget to set your own secret, it's used to secure the cookies.

+Then all you need to do is run `node install.js`